A Proposal from Monstarlab · April 2026

 Goal

 Build on a stable, tested foundation.
-Multi-brand architecture will be accounted for in Phase 1 architecture.
+Multi-brand support will be designed into Phase 1, keeping Phase 3 scope small.

 What we're